Level A1 (Beginner)

 It’s now or never!

-- Actuellement, en ce moment – Now, at present
+- Actuellement, en ce moment: Now, at present

-- Présentement – Now, presently (used in Canada and not Europe)
+- Présentement: Now, presently (used in Canada)